espanol

 • Common Defects with GMC 2015: 2015 GMC Yukon is one of the problems to avoid, with approximately 900 NHTSA registered complaints and ten manufacturer recalls.
 Common consumer complaints include exterior lighting issues, a defective propulsion system, power train defects, and service brakes.

-GMC Terrain 2010-2013
+GMC Terrain 2010-2013, and 2018

 GMC Terrain is a top-ranked compact SUV with impressive reliability scores.
 They’re known for their modern appearance, comfortable interiors, and outstanding assistive technology.